Matiimov/Matiimov/README.md

 <div align="center">

-🎓 Recent Graduate - Master's Degree in Information Technology from UTS, majoring in Data Analytics. 🎓
+🎓 Master's Degree in Information Technology from UTS, majoring in Data Analytics. 🎓

 ⚡ My favourite programming language is Python! ⚡